GitGuardian/ggshield/README.md

 $ ggshield install --mode local
 ```

-If a pre-commit executable file already exists, it will not be overrided.
+If a pre-commit executable file already exists, it will not be overriden.

 You can force override with the `--force` option: